 If you require a particular wine or vintage not listed here, just ask and I will endeavour to locate it for you.

-Every wine has been hand picked by me, a professional in the trade for seventeen years and holder of the Wine & Spirit Education Trust Diploma with Honours.
+Every wine has been hand picked by me, a professional in the trade for eighteen years and holder of the Wine & Spirit Education Trust Diploma with Honours.
 In 2003 I passed the notoriously rigorous Master of Wine tasting examination.

 So read on, and indulge yourself in some of the best that the wine world has to offer …